Blibbo/Studio/Software/Programming/Atomic tools/Interpreters/php.exe.md

 It's actually a mixture of compilation and interpretation:
 1. **Parsing:**
-	- The PHP interpreter parses the source code and generates an intermediate representation known as the [[Abstract Syntax Tree]] (AST).
+	- The PHP interpreter parses the source code and generates an intermediate representation known as the [[AST]].

 2. **Compilation:**
 	- The AST is then translated into an intermediate bytecode.
 This bytecode is not machine code but is a lower-level representation that can be executed by the Zend Engine, which is the runtime engine for PHP.